-2. BATTERY CHARGING METER
+2. BATTERY CHARGING AMMETER

-With the main battery knife switch closed, the battery charging meter is connected into the low voltage circuit to indicate whether current is flowing to or from the storage battery.
+With the main battery knife switch closed, the battery charging ammeter is connected into the low voltage circuit to indicate the extent of current flowing to or from the storage battery.
 This meter does not indicate the output current of the auxiliary generator.
 Since the storage battery is usually well charged, the meter in normal operation should read zero or a slight charge.